Counseling, M.A.

 January 15 for domestic applicants; December 1 for international applicants

-As part of a Hispanic Serving Institution (HSI) and land grant university, we prioritize serving diverse communities by preparing professional counselors to acknowledge the role of privilege and oppression, address systemic barriers, and promote social justice.
-Through rigorous academic training, culturally responsive practice, and community engagement, our program empowers our students and graduates to advocate for and support the well-being of all individuals, particularly those from historically marginalized populations.
-If you are dedicated to promoting personal achievement, empowerment, and quality of life for all, a master’s degree in counseling!
+The M.A. in Counseling is designed to prepare professional counselors who are well-versed in CACREP standards and grounded in holistic, integrative care.
+Through rigorous academic training, culturally responsive practice, and meaningful community engagement, our program empowers students and counseling professionals to advocate for the well-being of all individuals—especially those from historically marginalized populations.
+If you are dedicated to fostering personal growth, empowerment, and an enhanced quality of life for all, a Master’s in Counseling could be your next step.

 Learn appraisal and intervention techniques, with an emphasis in applying these techniques to assist disabled people.